Active Substance: insulin degludec

 How is Tresiba used?

-Tresiba is injected once per day, preferably at the same time every day.
+Tresiba is injected once a day, preferably at the same time every day.
 It is given as an injection under the skin in the thigh, upper arm or abdominal wall (at the front of the waist).
-The place within the chosen area should be altered with each injection to reduce the risk of lipodystrophy (changes in the distribution of body fat) under the skin that can affect the amount of Tresiba absorbed.
+The place within the chosen area should be changed with each injection to reduce the risk of lipodystrophy (changes in the distribution of body fat) under the skin that can affect the amount of insulin absorbed.

 The correct dose is determined individually for each patient.
 In type 1 diabetes, Tresiba must always be used in combination with rapid acting insulin, which is injected at mealtimes.
-In type 2 diabetes, Tresiba can be used alone or in combination with oral diabetes medicines, GLP‑1 receptor agonist medicines and rapid acting mealtime insulin.
+In type 2 diabetes, Tresiba can be used alone or in combination with diabetes medicines given by mouth, GLP-1 receptor agonist medicines and rapid acting mealtime insulin.

 How does Tresiba work?